-Join our student team to enjoy national success and stay abreast of fast changing technology.
+Join our student team to learn about the many options within the horticulture and food production industries – and stay abreast of its fast changing technology.

-Scientist to landscape architect, parks manager to garden designer – it’s the sheer diversity of careers that makes horticulture and landscape so exciting and appealing.
+Scientist to landscape architect, parks manager to garden designer – it’s the sheer diversity of careers that makes horticulture and landscaping so exciting and appealing.